From Critical Pedagogies to Research Practice and Public Engagement in Slavic, East European, and Eurasian Studies

 Olga Povoroznyuk is Postdoctoral Researcher, Research Coordinator and Lecturer at the Department for Social and Cultural Anthropology, University of Vienna.
 She received her doctoral degree from and previously worked as a Senior Researcher at the Institute for Ethnology and Anthropology, Russian Academy of Sciences, Moscow.
 Her research interests include the issues of post-socialism and postcolonialism, infrastructure and development, identity, ethnicity and indigeneity, population dynamics, and gender relations in Russia (especially, in Siberia) and in the Circumpolar North.
 Dr. Povoroznyuk is an author of a book on post-Soviet socio-economic and cultural transformations in indigenous (Evenki) communities, and a number of peer-reviewed articles published in social science and anthropology journals.
 She also edited and contributed to a recently published popular science book along the lines of her research on post-socialist infrastructure of the Baikal-Amur Mainline in East Siberia.
 Currently, Olga Povoroznyuk is coordinating a large EU project on the role of transport infrastructure in habitation and sustainable community development in the Arctic and teaches social anthropology at the University of Vienna.
 Being member of professional associations in the fields of social anthropology, social sciences and interdisciplinary research, she is visible at international scientific events.
 She is also engaged in research dissemination and collaboration with non-academic institutions in Austria, Russia, and beyond.

-Talking About Globalization: Gender, Race, Dis/ability and Politics
+WATCH - Talking About Globalization: Gender, Race, Dis/ability and Politics

 2-3:30 pm (ET); 1-2:30 pm (CT); 12-1:30 (MT); 11am-12:30 pm (PT)